jeremy-harnois/user-scripts/README.md

 # User Scripts

-_User scripts (a.k.a. userscripts) library for Firemonkey and other userscript manager browser extensions_
+_Userscripts (a.k.a. user scripts) library for FireMonkey and other userscript managers_